-The membership of the Nomination Committee was reviewed during the year and, on appointment as Independent Non-Executive Directors, Jim McKenna, Kate Mingay and Tim Gardam were all appointed to the Nomination Committee.
-This ensures that there is a majority of independent members on the Nomination Committee, in line with Ofwat's Board leadership, transparency and governance principles.
-The Nomination Committee is chaired by a Non-Executive Director appointed by the shareholder, by way of exception to the relevant Code Provision and Ofwat's principles.
+There is a majority of independent members on the Nomination Committee, in line with Ofwat's Objectives.
+Kevin Wall was appointed to the Nomination Committee on his appointment in January 2021.
+The Nomination Committee is chaired by a Non-Executive Director appointed by the shareholder, by way of exception to Ofwat's Objectives.
 However, the Committee's composition is considered to be appropriate in the context of a private company with a single shareholder.

-Role and Report on Activities
+Role and report on activities